teiband/python-plot-utilities/docs/plot_correlation.md

         indices are used.
 The length of variable_names should match the number of columns in X; if not, a warning will be thrown (but not error). scatter_plots : bool
-        Whether or not to show the variable pairs with high correlation.
+        Whether or not to show the scatter plots of pairs of variables.
-        Variable pairs whose absolute value of correlation is higher than thres will be plotted as scatter plots.
-    thres : scalar between 0 and 1
-        Threshold of correlation (absolute value).
-Variable pairs whose absolute correlation is higher than thres will be plotted as scatter plots. ncols_scatter_plots : <int>
-        How many subplots within the scatter plots to show on one row.

 #### [Returns]
     correlations : <pd.DataFrame>